State Farm Arbitration Process

 If you were in a car accident and have State Farm auto insurance, it is important to understand the arbitration process.
 Arbitration is a pre-agreed, neutral forum that is used to resolve legal disputes without going to court.
 Insurance companies that belong to the National Association of Arbitrators, including State Farm, agree that the decision of an arbitration panel is final.
 There is no appeal possible.

-Arbitration can be a good choice if your settlement negotiations have broken down with State Farm.
-Below is more information about the process.
+Arbitration can be a good choice if negotiations in your auto accident settlement process have broken down with State Farm.
+Below is more information about the process, which is an alternative to the standard State Farm Claims Process.

 Overview of State Farm Arbitration Process